SHoogland/dotfiles/applications.md

 - 1password
 - tunnelblick
 - sketch
-- chrome
+- chrome/brave
 - dropbox
 - stack

-## Matise
+## Chat apps

-- harvest
-- airmail
 - slack
-- google file stream
+- whatsapp

 ## Misc
 A small list just to be able to search by names of programs